Home » No Place for Profanity in Emails

 No Place for Profanity in Emails

-Why is it some folks feel the need to use profanity in their emails?
-There are always other words one can use.
+Why do some people feel the need to use profanity in their emails?
+Especially when there are always other words one can use.

 Swearing may get attention, but not in a positive way.
-Communicating in this way only serves to have a negative impact on the perception of the sender.
-Who they are.
-What they feel is important.
-Their level of education.
+Communicating in this way only negatively impacts the perception of who they are, what they feel is important, and their level of education.

 Swearing = Negative Impression

-I see it in emails, on forums, social media and even those who use my contact form here on this website.
+I see it in emails, forums, social media, and even from those who use my contact form on this website.
 Who would have thought the topic of email etiquette would get some so riled up!

-If you do not agree with the concept of using technology properly or communicating with courtesy, why would they then feel the need to contact me using four-letter cuss words?
-Actually, folks who do this pretty much reinforce the need for a site like this, right?
+If you disagree with using technology properly or communicating with courtesy, why would they need to contact me using four-letter curse words?
+Folks who do this pretty much reinforce the need for a site like this, right?

-Does a profanity laden approach make these type of onliners feel better about themselves?
+Does a profanity-laden approach make these online users feel better about themselves?
 Could be.

-But I bet they wouldn’t talk that way if face-to-face.
+But I bet they wouldn’t talk that way if they were face-to-face.
 By the way, I didn’t make up the concept of email etiquette.
 Intel did that way back in the day.
-So why “kill the messenger”?
+So why “kill the messenger?”

-What I can tell you is those who communicate in this manner are the minority based on my experience.
-However, every so often I do get emails from my readers about what to do about those who send them emails that include profanity.
+Based on my experience, those who communicate this way are the minority.
+However, occasionally, I get emails from my readers about what to do about those who send them emails that include profanity.

 Communicate Like an Educated Adult